-Effective October 1, 2008, the law in the State of Florida as it relates to child custody and visitation changed.
-Prior to the enactment of this New Statute, the Court was faced with determining the primary residential parent and the secondary parent, one who would exercise visitation with his or her children.
+Florida law as it relates to child custody and visitation changed in 2008.
+Prior to that, the court was faced with determining the primary residential parent and the secondary parent, who would have visitation with his or her children.

-Now with the advent of Florida Statute 61.13 regarding Parenting Plans and Timesharing, in the event that you and your spouse are unable to agree to a Parenting Plan after a divorce, the Court is required to create and implement one that outlines the roles and responsibilities each parent has to each child.
+Now with the advent of Florida Statute 61.13 regarding parenting plans and time-sharing, if you and your spouse cannot agree on a parenting plan after a divorce, the court is required to create and implement one that outlines the roles and responsibilities each parent has to each child.

-A Parenting Plan is a document created to govern the relationship between both parties and the many decisions that must be made regarding their minor children.
-The Parenting Plan will need to include a timesharing schedule for the parents and each child involved.
-The issues concerning children under this Plan include, but are not limited to education, healthcare and physical, social and emotional well-being of the child.
-In creating this plan, all circumstances between the parties, such as the parties’ historic relationship, any domestic violence and other factors, must also be taken into consideration.
+A parenting plan is a document created to govern the relationship between both parties and the many decisions that must be made regarding their minor children.
+The plan must include a time-sharing schedule for the parents and each child involved.
+The issues concerning children include education, health care and their physical, social and emotional well-being.
+In creating this plan, all circumstances between the parties, such as the parties’ historic relationship, any domestic violence and other factors, must also be considered.

-If you and your spouse are unable to agree, the Court must create and enforce a timesharing schedule.
-The timesharing schedule must be included in the overall parenting plan and specify the times, including overnights and holidays, that each child will spend with each parent.
+If you and your spouse cannot agree, the court must create and enforce a time-sharing schedule.
+The schedule must be included in the overall parenting plan and specify the times, including overnights and holidays, that each child will spend with each parent.

-If developed and agreed to by the parents of a child, the Parenting Plan must be approved by the Court.
-If the parents cannot agree to a timesharing arrangement and parenting plan, the timesharing schedule shall then be established by the Court.
-Our lawyers are here to assist you with formulating a parenting plan and timesharing arrangement.
+Parenting plans must be approved by the court.
+If the parents cannot agree to a time-sharing arrangement and parenting plan, the time-sharing schedule shall then be established by the court.
+Our lawyers are here to assist you with formulating a parenting plan and time-sharing arrangement.